fe2s/fe2s.github.io/source/_posts/2016-05-30-scalable-machine-learning-with-insightedge-mobile-advertisement-clicks-prediction.markdown

 categories: InsightEdge, Spark, Machine Learning
 ---

-In this blog post we will look how to use machine learning algorithms with InsightEdge.
-For this purpose we will predict mobile advertisement click-through rate with the [Avazu's dataset](https://www.kaggle.com/c/avazu-ctr-prediction).
+This blog post will provide an introduction into using machine learning algorithms with [InsightEdge](http://insightedge.io/).
+We will go through an exercise to predict mobile advertisement click-through rate with [Avazu's dataset](https://www.kaggle.com/c/avazu-ctr-prediction).

 <!-- more -->